clumen/craftiears/README.md

 # Getting Started

-These steps will get this sample HTML application running for you using DigitalOcean App Platform.
+These are the steps that will get this sample HTML application running for you using DigitalOcean App Platform.

 **Note: Following these steps may result in charges for the use of DigitalOcean services**